Inhale

 “But they have all our money now,” I said.
 “I think that will cover it.”

 “My father took me back to the ferry when I was twelve,” she said.
-“My father told me that Tanneuni had changed his life and would change mine too, someday.”
+“My father told me Tanneuni had changed his life and would change mine someday.”

 “What a terrible thing to say to a child,” I said.
 Every part of me was heavy and cold in the dark.

-“Nadeloi is an evil place,” I said.
+“Nadeloi is evil,” I said.
 “How many lives have been ruined?”

 “They named our hotel after him,” Lily said.

 I tried to think.
-I had forgotten its name, but it came back to me.
+I had forgotten its name, but it returned to me after a struggle.
 “Your father’s name was Jack Goodman, wasn’t it?”

 “Yoi Okoto in English means, ‘good man.’”